department-of-veterans-affairs/vets-website/content/pages/employment/job-seekers.md

 ##### Build a resume<br>

 - Build your [resume](/employment/job-seekers/create-resume).
-- Get a free [LinkedIn&trade; Job Seeker profile](https://veterans.linkedin.com/) to present yourself professionally.
+- Get a free <a href="https://veterans.linkedin.com/"><span class="usa-sr-only">This will open a new website.</span>LinkedIn&trade; Job Seeker profile</a> to present yourself professionally.
 </li>

 <li class="process-step list-four" markdown="1">